Phase 1: Preparing your move to Munich

 • Type C: short term stay for a maximum of 90 days within any six-month period after first entry, also known as a Schengen or Tourist visa.
 A Tourist visa or Schengen visa cannot be converted into a residence permit!

-• Type D: National visa or visa for research purposes.
-You are required to stay in Germany longer than three months within the six-month period after your first entry.
-Any person in possession of a National visa and valid travel documents is permitted to move freely in the Schengen area for up to three months in any six-month period.
+• Type D: National visa for long-term stays (longer than 90 days).
+Any person holding a national visa and valid travel documents is permitted to move freely in the Schengen area for up to three months in any six-month period.

 It is advisable to contact the German Embassy or Consulate General in your country of residence to find out what documents are required.
 Generally, you will have to submit the following: